 The information contained in this section is intended to inform members of Council and other committees of the University of their legal responsibilities as members and to provide, particularly in paragraph 8 Principles of Conduct: Guidelines for Council Members, a clear set of principles to which members can refer.

-The information was reviewed in 2002 by the University's solicitors, Fisher Jeffries, who endorsed it as an accurate summary of the relevant legal principles at the review date, and again in 2005, in light of changes to the University Act.
+The information was reviewed in 2013 by the University's solicitors, Fisher Jeffries, who endorsed it as an accurate summary of the relevant legal principles at the review date.

 2 The Nature of the Corporate Entity

 The University is a type of corporation often referred to as a "public statutory corporation".
 It is incorporated by its own Act of Parliament, the Flinders University of South Australia Act 1966 (referred to hereafter as "the University Act"), for public purposes.
 The University is not incorporated under the Corporations Act 2001 and, for all practical purposes, is therefore not subject to that Act.
 At the same time, the University is not an instrumentality or agency of the Crown.
 Any doubts about this were clarified by the inclusion in 2005 of an explicit provision in section 3(7) of the University Act.

 3 The Law that Applies to the University